 As part of living in alignment with the seasons and natural cycles of nature, each winter, in accordance with the energies of hibernation and going within, I stop using most social media.
-These periods in my life allow for deeper introspection, reflection, connection with the Earth, and some good old fashioned offline fun and play, including travel and adventure.
+These periods in my life allow for deeper introspection, reflection, connection with the Earth, and some good old-fashioned offline fun and play, including travel and adventure.

-Given the nature of my online work, my digital breaks aren’t fully 100% but stepping away from much of the online space for weeks and months at a time does wonders for re-establishing my clarity and vision for the next steps of my path.
+Given the nature of my online work, my digital breaks aren’t fully 100% but stepping away from much of the online space for weeks and months at a time does wonder for re-establishing my clarity and vision for the next steps of my path.
 I love starting each new year with a lighter and fresher perspective, not bogged down by the heavy and draining energies that come with most social media activity and interactions.

 After this winter’s social media break, I emerged with more clarity than ever and less interest in continuing with much of social media than ever, especially Facebook.
-The following were the three big takeaways which became very apparent to me during this period:
+The following were the three big takeaways that became very apparent to me during this period:

 1. The severely distracting world of social media erodes our human potential.

 Today, most people spend time online from the early hours of each day, throughout many parts of the day, and right into the final hours of the day before going to sleep.
 Some even wake up to check notifications throughout the night, preventing themselves from getting a proper night’s rest and much-needed mental break.
 Most of the information shared on social media is nothing more than utter nonsense and drama aimed at keeping people hooked and addicted, draining their physical, mental, and emotional energy in the process.
 All those distractions eat away at all parts of our wellbeing and hold us back from our greatest human potential.